- Download our Moving to Saudi Arabia Guide (PDF)

 Traditionally, expat housing in Saudi Arabia takes the form of Western-style compound living.
-However, with demands high for these compounds, more foreigners have started renting housing from the local market.
+With high demand for spots in these compounds, however, more foreigners have started renting housing from the local market.

-Manoeuvering through the rental markets in Saudi Arabian cities is not easy.
-Even though agents and landlords will communicate well in English, most of the documents remain in Arabic.
+Navigating the rental markets in Saudi Arabian cities is not easy.
+Even though agents and landlords generally communicate well in English, most of the documents remain in Arabic.
 For this reason, it is always best for expats to enlist the help of their employer, an agent or a property lawyer when looking to rent property in the Kingdom.

 Types of accommodation in Saudi Arabia

-Saudi Arabian expat compounds were first created in the early 1980s as a way for the foreign community to rediscover the democratic freedoms they were familiar with amid the country’s ultra-conservative Islamic law.
+Saudi Arabian expat compounds first emerged in the early 1980s as a way for the expat community to maintain the lifestyle they were familiar with, despite the country’s conservative Islamic law.

 Complexes can vary in size from small groupings of houses to sprawling collections of villas.
-In both cases, these residences are walled, guarded and lauded by expats for their ability to provide an assortment of amenities within, while generally keeping out the Mutaween (Saudi Arabian religious police).
+These residences are walled and guarded, and lauded by expats for their ability to provide an assortment of amenities within, while largely keeping out the mutaween (Saudi Arabian religious police).

 The compounds rate anywhere from three to five stars.
 This type of housing can come furnished and fully equipped for residents to move in and out with ease.
-On-site facilities can include swimming pools, tennis courts, libraries, shopping centres, restaurants and bars, and even schools.
+On-site facilities can include swimming pools, tennis courts, libraries, shopping centres, restaurants, bars and even schools.

-In addition to the creature comforts that the self-contained space allows, the neighbourhoods also cultivate opportunities for expats to meet like-minded individuals and to create relationships that ease their transition into new communities.
+In addition to the creature comforts that the self-contained space allows, the neighbourhoods also cultivate opportunities for expats to meet people who share their culture and language, and to create relationships that ease their transition into new communities.

-Unfortunately, as these compounds are in increasingly high demand, accommodation in a compound can be hard to attain – waiting lists can stretch anywhere from six to 18 months.
-Additionally, rent must be paid up front one year in advance prior to taking residence.
+As these compounds are in increasingly high demand, accommodation in a compound can be hard to attain – waiting lists can stretch anywhere from six to 18 months.
+Additionally, a full year's rent must typically be paid upfront before tenants are able to move in.

 Housing in local neighbourhoods

-Beyond the high walls of the expat compounds is the hustle and bustle of Saudi Arabian residential areas.
-Expats who do not want to live in a compound have the option of renting in a local neighbourhood.
+Beyond the high walls of the expat compounds, new arrivals will find the hustle and bustle of Saudi Arabian residential areas.
+Expats who don't want to live in a compound have the option of renting in a local neighbourhood.
 Typically, expats would then rent an apartment or villa.
-Rarely, some would opt to rent an old town house.

 First, expats should decide which neighbourhood will best suit their needs.
-Then they should spend time driving through the area and looking for “For Rent” signs outside villas.
-Oftentimes property owners will advertise a vacancy in this manner rather than listing with local realtors.
+Then they should spend time driving through the area and looking for 'For Rent' signs outside villas.
+Property owners will often advertise a vacancy in this manner rather than listing with local realtors.
 Consulting with local merchants in the area is also a good way to identify availability and get the best deal possible.

-Villas and apartments in Saudi Arabia range in cost depending on size, location and the amenities present.
-When looking for housing in Saudi Arabia, expats should bring a native Arabic speaker to help field enquiries and establish trust between all the negotiating parties.
+Villas and apartments in Saudi Arabia vary in price depending on size, location and amenities.
+When looking for housing in Saudi Arabia, expats should bring a native Arabic speaker along to help field enquiries and establish trust between all the negotiating parties.

 Accommodation in Saudi Arabia is generally furnished.
-However, the definition of this differs greatly – it can simply include some basic items of furniture or have a full provision of items including bedding, cutlery and crockery.
+However, the definition of 'furnished' can differ greatly – it can simply include some basic items of furniture or have a full provision of items including bedding, cutlery and crockery.

-In addition to the rental payment upfront, tenants are normally required to provide a refundable deposit that is equal to a month’s rent.
-In the event of any damage to the property, furniture or appliances, the landlord will be entitled to withhold the security deposit.
+Rent is typically paid either annually, twice a year or once every two months.
+In addition to paying a determined amount of rent upfront, tenants are normally required to provide a refundable deposit that is equal to one or two months' rent.
+In the event of damage to the property, furniture or appliances, the landlord will be entitled to use this security deposit for repairs.